grrminator/Easy-GPU-PV/README.md

 A work-in-progress project dedicated to making GPU Paravirtualization on Windows Hyper-V easier!

-# This fork and all of its versions are broken.
-There is not much I can do to fix it.
-The original repo is the only "working" one but you cant even really game on that.
-I suggest researching into hosting VMs through linux and doing GPU passthrough via that OS because windows is honestly kind of fucky when it comes to VMs.
-I apologize that I do not have the experience to make this work.

 ### This fork has removed Parsec's Virtual Display Adapter.
 As it causes OpenGL issues and will cause numerous games to crash.
 I have edited some of the powershell to prevent it from installing initially, and it installs parsec of its own occord, without the virtual display adapter.

 GPU-PV allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
 It's the same technology that is used in WSL2, and Windows Sandbox.